 - Unknown files and scripts on website directories

 - Enter your website URL

 - Click scan website

-- Check results with warning or danger icons
+- Check results with a warning or danger icons

-An external scan only can identify the output of the website, but not internal files.
+An external scan can only identify the website’s output, not internal files.
 If an external scanner can’t identify any malicious issue, you may still need to run an internal scan.

-integrity.php file in the your WordPress root directory.
-Then access it via
+integrity.php file in your WordPress root directory.
+Then access it

 Another way to detect of website hack that is the file modification date.
-You can easily locate recently modified files via FTP, sort them by modification date.
+You can quickly locate recently modified files via FTP and sort them by modification date.
 Modified files will appear at the top.
-If you see some changes that you have not made, it can be a sign that intruders can access your website backend.
+If you see some changes you have not made, it can signal that intruders can access your website's backend.